Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Ronnie.md

 I created the first 5 commands (without taking user input or loops), but didn't test yet.

 ### 2025-05-21 - Absent for AP Macroeconomics Exam

+### 2025-05-22 - Wrapping and Byte Input

+I implemented wrapping for + and - between the valid ASCII values of 0-255, and added range errors for if the pointer to is moved out of bounds of the 30000 cell array.
+I then implemented byte input from the user with ,.